gterzian/automata/conversation_summary.md

 - Board initialization: first row all `Zero` except `One` at rightmost position
 - Reset restores viewport to rightmost position

+### Episode 12: Configurable Scroll Step

+**User**: "make scrolling size configurable with a command line argument, defaulting to 10(as now)"

+Made the scroll step size configurable via command-line argument, allowing users to customize scrolling speed for their preferences.

+**User**: "don't put it in the shared state, just pass it to the renderer on init"

+Refactored to pass `scroll_step` directly to the renderer function rather than storing it in `SharedState`.
+This is cleaner since it's an initialization parameter that doesn't change during execution.

+**Implementation**:
+- Added `scroll_step: usize` field to `Args` struct with `--scroll-step` argument (default: 10)
+- Added `scroll_step: usize` field to `App` struct (stores value from args)
+- Updated `App::new()` to accept `scroll_step` parameter
+- Added `scroll_step: usize` parameter to `renderer()` function
+- In `App::resumed()`, pass `self.scroll_step` to renderer thread spawn
+- Changed renderer scrolling logic from hardcoded `10` to use `scroll_step` parameter
+- Updated README with example usage and documentation for `--scroll-step` argument

+**Key insights**:
+1. Making hardcoded values configurable improves user experience
+2. Scroll step affects exploration speed - fast for quick navigation, slow for precise positioning
+3. Command-line argument is appropriate for per-session preference
+4. Passing as function parameter is cleaner than SharedState for init-only values
+5. `App` struct is the appropriate place to hold config values before spawning renderer

+**Benefits**:
+- Users can customize scrolling speed to their preference
+- Faster scrolling (e.g., 20 pixels) for quick exploration
+- Slower scrolling (e.g., 5 pixels) for precise viewport positioning
+- Maintains default of 10 pixels for existing behavior
+- Consistent with other configurable parameters (`--gif-frame-skip`)
+- Cleaner architecture: SharedState only for runtime coordination, not config

+**Changes**:
+- Added `scroll_step: usize` to `Args` with default value of 10
+- Added `scroll_step: usize` to `App` struct
+- Updated `App::new()` to accept and store `scroll_step`
+- Added `scroll_step: usize` parameter to `renderer()` function
+- Pass `scroll_step` from App to renderer on thread spawn
+- Changed scrolling from `saturating_sub(10)` / `+ 10` to use `scroll_step` parameter
+- Updated README with usage example and parameter documentation

 ## Code Quality

 **User**: "remove prints(except the two re missed frame). `GifEncodeState::Encoding` at the top of the encoder is unreachable(or should be)."